 What’s great about this strategy is that you can easily incorporate this into your newsletter landing page.
-You can ask the subscribers to tick on any of the options they prefer.
+You can ask the subscribers and website visitors to tick on any of the options they prefer.

 At the same time, this strategy can help you determine the frequency with which the client wants to receive an email.
 This will help prevent opt-outs, especially in the case of customers who find receiving daily newsletters bothersome.

 Monitor your metrics